AlanDoesCS/STEM-Notes/docs/index.md

 title: Home
 nav_order: 1
 ---

-# Math Notes
+# STEM Notes
-This website holds some of my mathematics notes

-\- Alan :)
+A collection of notes on secondary mathematics and physics, with explorations into higher level topics.